 If I want to purchase an existing restaurant, grocery store or other type of food operation, what do I need to do?

-If interested in purchasing an existing food business in Larimer County, contact the health department at 970-498-6775 or by e-mail so a change of ownership inspection can be conducted.
+If interested in purchasing an existing food business in Larimer County, contact the health department at (970) 498-6776 or by email so a change of ownership inspection can be conducted.
 A current inspection can provide detailed information outlining any changes or remodeling which may be required to meet current code requirements.
 Since regulations change and establishments are often modified between inspections, a restaurant that is operating may not meet the current regulations.

 How much does a license cost for a food service establishment?